Raphael-Boichot/Teardown-of-the-GB-Boy-Colour/README.md

 ## Playing the 188 in 1 cartridge on legit Game Boy Color
 ![the GB Boy Colour pinout](Pictures/Trust_in_pinout.png)

-Don’t praise me for the welding work – I’m a professional.
+Don’t praise me for the soldering work kids, I’m a professional.

 ## Whole ROM analysis (total: 256 banks available)